 We attempt to manage our inventory to avoid unnecessary commitments of working capital while maintaining a sufficient level of inventory to respond to customer needs.
 Each warehouse is stocked to sufficient levels based on market activity within each region.
-We believe that our decentralized inventory management, and continued superior vendor relationships will allow us to monitor our costs of inventory and optimize our working capital.
+We believe that our decentralized inventory management, and continued superior vendor relationships will allow us to monitor our costs of inventory.